Destaq/langstats/README.md

 This is an executable Python script that can be run from any folder or location on your device.
 This means that you can easily view the language distribution for folders that don't have the python script in their directories.
 By implementing this, a *major advantage* is introduced over `linguist`, which can only be used for visualizations for GitHub repositories, often takes hours to refresh, and has very weak text-only command-line functionality.

 ### Tweakable
 It's very easy to change the look of your outputted image.
 You can easily specify at what percentage programming languages will merge into the 'Other' category, as well as how many unique languages to display at once.
 Likewise, you can limit the depth that the program searches for files based on distance from the root directory.
+You can even choose which file extensions to ignore!

 ## Usage
 ### Installation